-WWT is claiming legitimate interest to keep in touch, using their business addresses, with named individual business to business and corporate partnership contacts with whom the organisation already had a relationship prior to the introduction of the General Data Protection Regulation on 25 May 2018.
+WWT is claiming legitimate interest to keep in touch, using their business addresses, with named individual business to business and corporate partnership contacts.This includes new contacts as well as organisations who already had a relationship prior to the introduction of the General Data Protection Regulation on 25 May 2018.

 WWT’s full legitimate interest statement is available here, or a hard copy can be provided on request.